 Beef Bulgogi is the ultimate Korean BBQ dish.
-It is essentially thinly sliced cuts of beef that are marinated in a sweet and spicy sauce, which builds loads of flavor and tenderizes the meat, then are either grilled or stir fried over high heat until cooked to your preference.
+It is essentially thinly sliced cuts of beef that are marinated in a sweet and spicy sauce, which builds loads of flavor and tenderizes the meat, then grilled or stir fried over high heat until cooked to your preference.

 The result is a dish that is immensely satisfying and always hits the spot.
 If you're a fan of BBQ of any kind, you owe it to yourself to give this particular recipe a try.